darikoneil/CalSciPy/README.md

 software used to collect or analyze it.
 I want to have my delicious cake and eat it too.
 So I made some interactive visualization tools that require only the exact information that ought to be required to plot them.

-3. I needed tools for holographic optogenetics & "read/write" experimentation in python for my own experiments.
+3. I needed tools for holographic optogenetics, "read/write" experimentation, and general optics in python for my own experiments.
 Since I was already doing it, why not make them abstracted enough for all neuroscientists to use...not for only the optical or imaging experts.
-I want them to be tested, documented, and easy-to-use.I want tools for holographic optogenetics & "read/write" experimentation in python.
-I want them written and abstracted enough for neuroscientists to use...not for only the optical or imaging experts.
 I want them to be tested, documented, and easy-to-use.

 5. I needed some more bespoke software for use with Bruker's PrairieView imaging software for tasks such as parsing metadata, generating protocols programmatically, and aligning collected data.